-By 2001, though, the car models that had similar names to the Elantra had been discontinued, and Hyundai was once more free to market and sell the Hyundai Elantra under its original name.
+By 2001, though, the car models that had similar names to the Elantra were discontinued, and Hyundai was free once more to market and sell the Hyundai Elantra under its original name.

 Third Generation (XD; 2000-2011)

 By 2003, a facelift refreshed all the third-generation models and added some new features like new headlights and taillights, an updated hood and trunk, a new grille, new front and rear bumpers and a redesigned dashboard.